Skip to main content

 What happens when the conversation exceeds the model's context window?

 With buffer memory, you get an API error when the total tokens (system prompt + history + new message) exceed the model's limit.
 GPT-4o-mini supports 128K tokens, so this is rare for text-only conversations.
-For models with smaller context windows (8K-32K), use window memory or summary buffer memory to prevent hitting the limit.
+For models with smaller windows (8K–32K), use window memory or summary buffer memory.
+See our Context Windows and Token Budgets tutorial for details.

 Can I add metadata to messages (timestamps, user roles)?